hh-lohmann/jekyll-basal-scaffold/README.md

 2. Check `.gitignore` for possible adjustments (see above)
 3. Change / add / delete files and their contents depending on your needs
     * ... besides this README file and the ...COPYING file ...
+    * tip: have a look at [Jekyll's manifold options and / or flags](https://jekyllrb.com/docs/configuration/) for the construction of content
+      * esp. the `--config` option could be worth for a look

 ## Copyright / Warranty